mattermost/docs/source/about/licensing-and-subscription.rst

 .. image:: ../images/mattermost_enterprise_license.png

-System Admin access is required to apply for the license.
+System Admin access is required to apply the license.
 If you are not a Mattermost System Admin, contact your organization's Mattermost System Admin.

 **If you already have Mattermost installed**